Research Background

 Material Preparation

-2. Roasting – Thermal treatment to activate PMG phases.
+2. Roasting – Thermal activation to enhance PMG accessibility.

-3. Electro‑Hydro Processing – Conversion of metallic fractions into electrolyte.
+3. Electro‑Hydro Processing – Conversion of metallic fractions into electrolyte for selective separation.

 4. Smelting – Final recovery and solidification of PMG components.